Tomás Cavanagh

-Tomás Bernardo Cavanagh (born 5 January 2001) is an Argentine professional footballer who plays as a left-back for Talleres, on loan from Vélez Sarsfield.
+Tomás Bernardo Cavanagh (born 5 January 2001) is an Argentine professional footballer who plays as a left-back for Vélez Sarsfield.

 Career

 Cavanagh joined the youth ranks of Vélez Sarsfield in 2015.
 He made the breakthrough into their first-team in 2020, with manager Mauricio Pellegrino selecting him to play in friendly matches against the likes of Nueva Chicago and Platense; he was sent off in the latter encounter.
 He was initially an unused substitute seven times before making his bow, including for three Copa Sudamericana fixtures.
 Cavanagh's senior debut did arrive on 5 December in the Copa de la Liga Profesional against Patronato, with the left-back coming on in place of Tomás Guidara for the final ten minutes of a 0–0 draw.

 In January 2022, Cavanagh was loaned out to fellow league club Talleres de Córdoba with a purchase option, until the end of 2022.

+In September 2024, Cavanagh was loaned out to Tigre until the end of 2024.

+Personal life

+Born in Argentina, Cavanagh is of Irish descent.